Dec. 19 - Dec. 21

 K + J - plays backward in slow motion

-] Increase clip volume down
+decrease clip volume

 Command T – Title